ThePerfectComputer/FastWaveBackend/README.md

 # A High performance, VCD Parser written in Rust

 ## Current Features
- - pretty fast, parses 3.04 GB VCD file in ~67s on M1 Macbook Air with respect to 50s with GTKWave on the same device.
+ - pretty fast, parses 3.04 GB VCD file in ~54s on M1 Macbook Air with respect to 50s with GTKWave on the same device.
 FastWave currently offers highly robust error handling which GTKWave doesn't have.

+   I noticed that when running FastWave in the VsCode terminal as opposed to the MacOS system terminal or the Lapce terminal, FastWave takes 67s to parse the 3.04GB file.

 # Current Limitations